-Angle-closure glaucoma occurs commonly among Asians.
-Singapore has the highest reported incidence of angle-closure glaucoma in the world.
-In the chronic form, similar to Primary Open-Angle Glaucoma, this type of glaucoma progresses gradually, and often goes unnoticed for a long time.
-It results from progressive blockage of the drainage channels of the eyeball, resulting in a prolonged rise in eye pressure.
+Asians are prone to having angle-closure glaucoma, with Singapore having the world’s highest documented incidence of it.
+In chronic form, this type of glaucoma develops gradually, similar to Primary Open-Angle Glaucoma, and often goes unrecognised for a long time.
+It is caused by increasing obstruction of the eyeball’s drainage pathways, resulting in a prolonged rise in eye pressure.

 Acute Angle Closure Glaucoma

-This type of glaucoma usually affects women in the middle or elderly ages.
-It develops because of a blockage of the fluid drainage pathway located in the angle of the eye, resulting in a rapid rise in the fluid pressure within the eye.
-The symptoms are sudden and dramatic requiring patients to seek medical attention urgently.
+This kind of glaucoma typically affects middle-aged or older women.
+It is caused by a blockage of the fluid drainage pathway in the angle of the eye.
+This results in a fast rise in fluid pressure within the eye.
+The symptoms are sudden and dramatic, and requires the individual to seek immediate medical intervention.

-Glaucoma may arise when there is inflammation of the eyeball or when a cataract becomes too advanced and swollen.
-Other causes are eye surgery and injury to the eye.
+Glaucoma can also develop when the eyeball gets inflamed or when a cataract becomes too advanced and large.
+Other causes of secondary glaucoma are having undergone eye surgery or an eye injury.

 Symptoms of Glaucoma

-Because peripheral vision is impaired first and the disease progresses slowly, people with Primary Open-Angle Glaucoma and Chronic Angle-Closure Glaucoma often do not have any symptoms in the early stages.
-Most people do not realise they have glaucoma until it is more severe when the central vision starts being affected.
-By which time, there may already be significant irreversible nerve damage.
+Because peripheral vision is impaired first and the disease progresses slowly, people with Primary Open-Angle Glaucoma and Chronic Angle-Closure Glaucoma frequently have no symptoms in the early stages.
+Most people do not realise they have glaucoma until their central vision begins to deteriorate.
+By then, there may have already been considerable permanent nerve damage.

-Be aware of the following risk factors of glaucoma:
+Be aware of the following glaucoma risk factors:

-- Have an abnormally high or low degree of short- or long-sightedness
+- Excessively high or low short- or long-sightedness.

-- Have had an eye injury or certain types of eye surgery
+- A history of eye injuries or certain types of eye surgeries

-Pay close attention to your eye health and undergo regular comprehensive eye exams as advised by your eye doctor to lower your chances of developing chronic glaucoma.
+Pay close attention to your eye health and have regular comprehensive eye exams as recommended by your eye doctor to lower your chances of developing chronic glaucoma.